Live in History

 Each year, in the month of September, the Austin Woman's Club opens it's home for Museum Day.
 Make sure to drop by for a tour while visiting over 40 participating institutions in Austin.

-The Austin Woman's Club provides financial aid through the granting of Scholarship monies.
+The Austin Woman's Club provides financial aid through the granting of scholarship monies.
 These funds, which the Austin Woman’s Club contributed, are currently administered by the Austin Community Foundation.
 In 1950, an educational fund was established to enable young women who are juniors or seniors at the University of Texas at Austin to complete their education.
 The Austin Woman’s Club Howson/Mohrmann Scholarship Endowment Fund distributes money annually to worthy students.
-In 2007-2008, three $2000 scholarships will be awarded.